 In the complex world of government contracting and spending, understanding the federal fiscal year is crucial.
 Did you know that the U.S. government employs special programs dedicated to empowering small businesses, ensuring they secure a significant portion of federal contracting dollars annually?
 Remarkably, the goal is for small businesses to secure at least 23% of the large pool of contracting funds each federal fiscal year.

 Additionally, that includes awards to small businesses that are certified in specific socio-economic criteria.
-Here are contracting dollar award goals for various SBA categories:
+Here are contracting dollar award goals set aside for small businesses:

 It’s just one fascinating part of a system that sees the federal government entering into an incredible four million new contracts and orders each fiscal year.
-In this post, we’re sharing everything you need to know about the fiscal year and data to help you take advantage of the contracts available for FY 2024.
+In this post, we’re sharing everything you need to know about the fiscal year and data to help you take advantage of the contracts available for the 2024 federal fiscal year as well as looking ahead to FY 2025.

 What is a fiscal year?

-When does the 2024 federal fiscal year start and end?
+When does fiscal year 2024 start and end?

 When it comes to the federal government, the current federal fiscal year, FY 2024, starts on October 1st, 2023 and ends on September 30th, 2024.
 In financial reports and statements, the fiscal year is often referred to as the one in which it ends.
 For example, FY 2024 started in 2023 and ends in 2024.